-Bob Culver Receives DDAA's 2013 John D. Whisman Vision Award|
+Ed Silvetti Receives DDAA's 2014 John D. Whisman Vision Award|

-Maryland Senator Ben Cardin Honored by the Development District Association of Appalachia|
+U.S. Congressman Hal Rogers of Kentucky Honored by Development District Association of Appalachia|

-Cardin received the DDAA's 2012 Congressional Award for his support for community and economic development efforts in Appalachia.
+Rogers received the DDAA's 2014 Congressional Award for his service to the people of Appalachia and his ongoing support for economic development efforts in the Region.

 ARC Supports Launch of Southeastern Kentucky “Promise Zone” Announced by Obama Administration|